Coil Tubing Operator (Former Employee) – Victoria, TX, and Odessa,TX – January 30, 2016

+What I learned: 1) If possible, interview or consult a current or past employee of company in same or similar position.
 2) You can't always predict a really poor job fit.
 Paying attention to the mannerisms of the management prior to hire may give clues.
 IF they seem apathetic, don't count on them to be aware of your progress, supportive of your advancement, or concerned with anything going on in general.

 flexible schedule, unlimited overtime permitted, and company pool bonus